 In a Confirmation Moment, Bixby asks the user for a confirmation before taking an important action.
-This Moment is an opportunity for the user to review all the choices and decisions they have made (or Bixby assumed based on selection or preference learning) before completing a task for the user.
+This Moment is an opportunity for users to review all the choices and decisions they made (or Bixby assumed based on selection or preference learning) before completing the task.

 Prior to a Confirmation Moment, Bixby gathers all the information your capsule needs to fulfill a user’s intention during the Input Moment.
 Once they land on the Confirmation Moment, users still have an opportunity to make any changes they wish to make by either touch or voice.